rvosa/bio-phylo/doc/examples/integration/index.md

 Input data
 ==========

-The [mammal supertree][1] represents a time-calibrated synthesis of the phylogenetic relationships among the extant mammals (normalized agains the [Mammal Species of the World][2] taxonomy).
-Here we use a [nexus file](Bininda-emonds_2007_mammals.nex) of the data tree.
+- The [mammal supertree][1] represents a time-calibrated synthesis of the phylogenetic relationships among the extant mammals (normalized against the [Mammal Species of the World][2] taxonomy).
+Here we use a [nexus file](Bininda-emonds_2007_mammals.nex) of the dated tree.

-The [PanTHERIA][3] project is a trait database of the mammals, containing mostly life-history traits.
+- The [PanTHERIA][3] project is a trait database of the mammals, containing mostly life-history traits.
 Conveniently, this database uses the same taxonomy as the mammal supertree.
 Here we use a [tab-separated file](PanTHERIA_1-0_WR93_Aug2008.tsv) that represents the August, 2008 release of the database.

 Integrating the data sets
 =========================